ZachBeta/slopcore_yaj_rpg/web/hack_the_planet.md

 ## open world game

+* shorten timeout in integration test
 * player colors are not consistent - red player should be red on both clients, blue player same
 * maps are different - let's generate that on server start and find a way to relay that to the player
 * generate a random username in the form "adjective noun"
+* track player in the browser session

 ## soon